-- 3.1 The Steering Group will operate under all the protocols of the Derby City Partnership in relation to the conduct of meetings. - 3.2 Resolutions from the Steering Group will be referred for adoption by Council Cabinet before implementation. - 3.3 Administration and support for the group will be supplied through members of the Coordination Group.
+- 3.1 The Steering Group will operate under all the protocols of the Derby City Partnership in relation to the conduct of meetings. - 3.2 Resolutions from the Steering Group will be referred for adoption by Council Cabinet before implementation whenever these fall outside the Chair's delegated powers. - 3.3 Administration and support for the group will be supplied through members of the Coordination Group.